Entrepreneurial approaches for self-sustaining structures

 - works toward a social benefit in a community

-- creates jobs and work on behalf of their employees
+- creates jobs and works on behalf of their employees

 - has growth potential